tetrapod00/godot-docs/contributing/development/configuring_an_ide/xcode.rst

 Importing the project
 ---------------------

-- From Xcode's main screen create a new project using the **Other > External Build System** template.
+- From Xcode's main screen create a new project using the :path:`Other > External Build System` template.

 .. figure:: img/xcode_1_create_external_build_project.webp
    :figclass: figure-w480